-- (1) Chairperson cites authority to hear case and explains reason for hearing. - (2) The complaint and counter-complaint will be read into the record. - (3) The testimony of all parties and witness(es) will be sworn or affirmed.
+- (1) Chairperson cites authority to hear case and explains reason for hearing. - (2) The complaint and counter-complaint will be read into the record. - (3) The testimony of all parties and witness(es) will be affirmed.
 All witness(es) will be excused from the hearing except while testifying.
-All parties appearing at a hearing may be called as a witness without advance notice. - (4) Complainant/counter-respondent will present a brief opening statement uninterrupted, identifying the specific Article(s) of the Code of Ethics that he feels have been violated, explaining how the respondent/counter-complainant violated each Article and refuting the contention that he violated any provisions of the Code of Ethics. - (5) Respondent/counter-complainant will present a brief opening statement uninterrupted, identifying the specific Article(s) of the Code of Ethics that she feels have been violated, explaining how the complainant/counter-respondent violated each Article and refuting the contention that she violated any provision of the Code of Ethics. - (6) Complainant/counter-respondent presents his case and defenses by offering testimony and evidence from himself and/or his witness(es) to support the allegations of violations of the Code of Ethics by the respondent/counter-complainant and refuting the allegations made by the counter-complainant. - (a) The respondent/counter-complainant may question the complainant/counter-respondent and/or his witness(es) immediately after each has testified.
+All parties appearing at a hearing may be called as a witness without advance notice. - (4) Complainant/counter-respondent will present a brief opening statement uninterrupted, identifying the specific Article(s) of the Code of Ethics that they feel have been violated, explaining how the respondent/counter-complainant violated each Article and refuting the contention that they violated any provisions of the Code of Ethics. - (5) Respondent/counter-complainant will present a brief opening statement uninterrupted, identifying the specific Article(s) of the Code of Ethics that they feel have been violated, explaining how the complainant/counter-respondent violated each Article and refuting the contention that they violated any provision of the Code of Ethics. - (6) Complainant/counter-respondent presents their case and defenses by offering testimony and evidence from themself and/or their witness(es) to support the allegations of violations of the Code of Ethics by the respondent/counter-complainant and refuting the allegations made by the counter-complainant. - (a) The respondent/counter-complainant may question the complainant/counter-respondent and/or their witness(es) immediately after each has testified.